Sleep Cycles Explained: The 90-Minute Myth, Stages, and Better Wake Times

 The lightest stage, usually one to seven minutes at the start of the night.
 Muscles relax, breathing slows, and you can be woken easily.
 Brief twitches (hypnic jerks) sometimes happen here.

-The majority of the night.
+The largest share of the night.
 Heart rate and temperature drop a little more, and the brain shows characteristic patterns (sleep spindles, K-complexes).
 N2 is associated with memory consolidation and is more restorative than it looks.

 The hardest stage to wake from.
 Most N3 occurs in the first third of the night.
 Public health bodies link deep sleep with physical recovery, immune function, and a feeling of being rested in the morning.
 Waking up in the middle of N3 is the classic "groggy alarm" experience.